SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 An ``Int8`` named value can store numbers between ``-128`` and ``127``, whereas a ``UInt8`` named value can store numbers between ``0`` and ``255``.
-A number that can be stored in one numeric type cannot necessarily be stored in another numeric type.
+A number that can be stored in one numeric type cannot necessarily be stored in another numeric type, and trying to do so is reported as an error:

+.. testcode:: namedValuesOverflowError

+    (swift) let cannotBeNegative: UInt8 = -1
+    !!! <REPL Input>:1:31: error: integer literal overflows when stored into 'UInt8' !!! let cannotBeNegative: UInt8 = -1
+    !!!                               ^
+    (swift) let tooBig: Int8 = Int8.max + 1
+    !!! <REPL Input>:1:29: error: arithmetic operation '127 + 1' (on type 'Int8') results in an overflow
+    !!! let tooBig: Int8 = Int8.max + 1
+    !!!                             ^

-Because of these differences,
+Because of this,
 numeric type conversion is something you must opt in to on a case-by-case basis.
 This opt-in approach avoids accidental errors and helps to make type conversion intentions explicit in your code.